lajanugen/lajanugen.github.io/_pages/about.md

   - /about.html
 ---

 I am a Research Scientist at LG AI Research.
-I received my PhD from the Computer Science Department at the University of Michigan.
-My research interests lie in Machine Learning and Natural Language Processing.
-My specific interests include representation learning, learning from limited supervision and language grounding.
+I received my PhD from the Computer Science Department at the University of Michigan, where I worked on topics including representation learning, learning from limited supervision and language grounding.
+More recently, I have been interested in enhancing the planning, reasoning and agent capabilities of language models.

 ### News
 - 03/13/24: 3 papers accepted at NAACL 2024